 - Cyberbullying at work

-For organizations, the article provides essential information on how social media can be utilized to develop wellbeing at work and organizational culture practices taking into account both the possibilities and the burdening factor of professional social media usage.
+For organizations, the project provides essential information on how social media can be utilized to develop ways of working, wellbeing at work and organizational culture practices taking into account both the possibilities and the burdening factor of professional social media usage.

 The results help organizations e.g.: